bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/architecture/data-plane-osd-cluster-dynamic-scaling.md

 * Dynamic scaling of OSD Clusters

-Dynamic scaling evaluation/trigger for a given Data Plane OSD cluster is initiated and performed by KAS Fleet Shard Operator on the data plane, calling the `/agent-clusters/{cluster_id}/status` endpoint provided by KAS Fleet Manager.
+Dynamic scaling evaluation/trigger for a given Data Plane OSD cluster is initiated and performed by Fleet Shard Operator on the data plane, calling the `/agent-clusters/{cluster_id}/status` endpoint provided by Fleet Manager.
 The information provided when this call is performed is defined in the private OpenAPI spec file in the `DataPlaneClusterUpdateStatusRequest` data type.